The top question right now is:

 Q: What kind of massage lotion/oil do you use?

-A: My go-to full body massage oil is Nutri-Naturals massage oil by Biotone.
-It is made primarily of avocado oil with vitamin-fortified oils including jojoba.
+A: My go-to full body massage oil is Clear Results massage oil by Biotone.
+It is made primarily of canola oil with vitamin-fortified oils including jojoba and aloe vera.
 For a complete list of ingredients, click here.
 I also use 100% shea butter at times, particularly on rough, dry, or cracked feet.
 Additionally, I offer the use of Cannabis Basics Love Yourself Massage Oil (yummy lavender & tangerine, or unscented) for an additional $5 per massage.
 Occasionally I will spot-treat for pain or foot problems with a CHABA/CBD product or Biofreeze gel at no additional cost, at my discretion (and with client's permission).
 I also have an array of optional essential oils for aromatherapy at no additional cost.
 Also available is Soothing Touch Body Butter, a luxurious blend that includes shea butter and cocoa butter, in a variety of fragrances, available for use on your feet only or full body.
 If you have a particular type of lotion or oil that you would like to bring for me to use, please ask me about it.
 Many products are just fine to use (like coconut oil), while others don't give me the grip I need to do a proper job (like most over-the-counter lotions).

 Q: Can I bring my own cannabis-infused oil for you to use on me?